sequence-dev/sequence/README.rst

 Installation
 ------------

-To install *Sequence* from source, first create a new environment in which *Sequence* will be installed.
+To install *Sequence*, first create a new environment in which *Sequence* will be installed.
 This, although not necessary, will isolate the installation so that there won't be conflicts with your base *Python* installation.
 This can be done with *conda* as::